 A person who is not the subject of the file may request to review an employee's personnel file by filing a written request with the Human Resource Director.
-Access to view the file:
+When access is gained under Section E. 3., the employee must be notified by the Human Resource Director.